Epsilith/MultiplayerNom/README.md

 - `OnCreate` is called.

 ### Room destruction
 Rooms can be closed by calling the `Close()` method in the room.
-Rooms automatically close once the lastest user leaves them.
+Rooms automatically close once the last user leaves them.
 This behaviour can be altered by overriding `OnLastUserLeave()` method:
 ```csharp
 protected override bool OnLastUserLeave()